Zo-Bro-23/minecraft-resource-pack/README.md

 # minecraft-resource-pack
+NOTE: I DO NOT OWN THESE FILES!
 The repository for storing all the resource packs that my server uses!
 ME: The only one using GitHub as a free file server...
 Lol!!